Faiza1st/Faiza_Week03_challenge.github.io-/README.md

+## Title
-## Title = JavaScript Challenge: Password Generator
+Password Generator

 ## Problem space
 Challenge requires you to create an application that an employee can use to generate a random password based on criteria they've selected.

+## Discription
+The Password Generator is an easy-to-use web tool developed to help users to create strong and secure passwords.
+The programme provides a customisable technique to creating strong passwords, with a focus on matching certain criteria for password strength.

 ## User Story
 AS AN employee with access to sensitive data